Michigan: Pain and Symptom Management for Nurses

 Michigan: Pain and Symptoms Management for Nurses – Identifying Types of Pain

-Pain is classified by three distinct types: nociceptive, inflammatory, and neuropathic.
-Following are general descriptions of the types of pain; however, it must be noted that these pains can overlay each other and be occurring simultaneously.
+Pain is classified into three distinct types: nociceptive, inflammatory, and neuropathic.
+The following are general descriptions of these types of pain; however, it must be noted that these pains can overlap and occur simultaneously.

-Nociceptive pain is that which is due to nerve impairment or injury and is the most common type of pain that occurs.
-It is sometimes noted as being central pain that is caused by repeated, potentially or harmful stimuli.
+• Nociceptive pain is the most common type of pain caused by nerve impairment or injury.
+It is sometimes noted as central pain caused by repeated, potentially harmful stimuli.
 The nociceptors activated in this type of pain are spread throughout the body within internal organs, bones, joints, and the integumentary system (6).

-Nociceptive pain is generally described as radicular, somatic, or visceral depending on the nerve involvement.
-Examples of nociceptive pain include the sensation from touching a hot object, a broken arm, or a paper cut at the initial time of injury.
-It may also describe pain caused by cancer, arthritic changes, and ischemic pain that does not originate from nerve injury.
+• Nociceptive pain is generally described as radicular, somatic, or visceral, depending on the nerve involvement.
+Examples of nociceptive pain include the sensation of touching a hot object, a broken arm, or a paper cut at the initial time of injury.
+It may also describe pain caused by cancerarthritic changes, and ischemic pain that does not originate from nerve injury.

-According to Yam, Loh, Tan, Adam, Manan, and Basir (2018), “This condition can be described as “pathologic” pain, because neuropathic pain actually serves no purpose in terms of defense system for our body, and the pain could be in the form of continuous sensation or episodic incidents” (6).
-It is thought to be caused by disorders affecting the peripheral or central nervous system and is linked to diseases that cause nerve damage such as trauma, toxins, diabetes, as well as certain viral infections, such as herpes zoster.
+• According to Yam, Loh, Tan, Adam, Manan, and Basir (2018), “This condition can be described as “pathologic” pain because neuropathic pain actually serves no purpose in terms of a defense system for our body, and the pain could be in the form of continuous sensation or episodic incidents” (6).
+It is thought to be caused by peripheral or central nervous system disorders.
+It is linked to diseases that cause nerve damage, such as trauma, toxins, and diabetes, as well as certain viral infections, such as herpes zoster.

 Ask yourself...